-The regularization parameter C is assigned values between 0.5 and 50 for linear kernel.
+The dataset is trained with linear, polynomial and RBF kernel with different parameter settings for C regularization parameter.
+In case of polynomial and RBF kernels, the default settings for d and gamma are used.
+The performance of the trained models is evaluated using 10-fold cross validation for its predictive accuracy.
+The prediction accuracy is measured as the ratio of number of correctly classified instances in the test dataset and the total number of test cases.
+The performances of the linear and nonlinear SVM classifiers are evaluated based on the two criteria, the prediction accuracy and the training time.
+The values of the regularization parameter C is assigned between 0.5 and 50 for linear kernel.
 For polynomial and RBF kernels the value for C is assigned as 0.5, 1 and 5, d is assigned from 1 to 4 and g is taken from 0.5 to 5 respectively.
-It is found that the model performs better for the value C = 5.
+It is found that the model performs better and reaches a stable state for the value C = 5.

-The results of word level writer identification model based on SVM with linear kernel are shown in Table I.
+The result of the classification model based on SVM with linear kernel is shown Table I.